nashdelta/coAlignments/README.md

 Manually review the clustering results and return a single .sr file for each alignment (probably just the largest one output from prof\_align).
 Proceed to run the linux script [profAlign2IQtree.sh](profAlign2IQtree.sh).
 This script takes pairs of input .sr files, host and virus alignments, calculates the mean sequence length among both hosts and viruses and prints to a file for later use within INDELible, and prepares files to run IQtree, both the input .fa files and the .bat file to start the program (on PC - so note the files must be manually moved to the PC project directory).

+## Run IQ-TREE and INDELible

+Move the .fa/.bat files and the "indel.tmp.txt" file into the working PC directory and double-click the .bat file to run IQ-TREE to find the best fit evolutionary model and an approximate tree (run in -fast mode) for each alignment.
+Proceed to run the MATLAB script [writeINDELcontrols](writeINDELcontrols) which generates the INDELible control file.
+Copy this file into the folder containing the local installation of INDELible and generate replicates of synthetic alignments given the IQ-TREE best fit models and approximate trees.